jarun/nnn/README.md

 - select multiple files one by one by pressing <kbd>^K</kbd> on each entry; or,
 - navigate to another file in the same directory to select a range of files.
+- list the currently copied file paths by pressing `y`.

 Pressing <kbd>^Y</kbd> again copies the paths to clipboard and exits the multi-copy mode.